Alexei Navalny to be flown to Germany after suspected poisoning | DW | 20.08.2020

 Read more: Russia's city Khabarovsk rises against Vladimir Putin

-In 2018, Bizilj helped to fly fellow Putin critic Pyotr Verzilov from the rock group Pussy Riot to Germany for treatment after he was poisoned.
-Verzilov was treated by specialists in the Berlin Charité hospital.
+In 2018, Bizilj helped to fly fellow Putin critic Pyotr Verzilov to Germany for treatment after he was poisoned.
+He was treated by specialists in the Berlin Charite hospital.

 The prospect of treating Navalny in Germany was backed by Chancellor Angela Merkel during a news conference with French President Emmanuel Macron in southern France.